russellthackston/russellthackston/README.md

-Hi, I’m @russellthackston and I teach web and software development at Georgia Southern University.
-You can reach me at rthackston@georgiasouthern.edu.
+Hi, I’m @russellthackston, cofounder and CTO of Clerk hound LLC, a startup focused on cloud-based point-of-sale software and recurring billing.